letyrobueno/statistical-analysis/README.md

 - **standard deviation:** typical deviation of observations from the mean; usually about 70% of the data is within one standard deviation of the mean and about 95% is within two standard deviations;
 - **standard deviation and IQR (interquartile range, i.e. length of the box in a box plot given by $IQR=Q_3-Q_1$):** measures of variability;
 - % data between $Q_1$ and median? % between median and $Q_3$?
 Since $Q_1$ and $Q_3$ capture the middle 50% of data and the median splits data in the middle, 25% of data is between $Q_1$ and the median, and another 25% is between the median and $Q_3$;
-- **whiskers** try to capture data outside of the box, but never more than 1.5 × IQR;
+- **whiskers** try to capture data outside of the box, but never more than $1.5 \times IQR$;
 - **outliers:** observations lying beyond the whiskers;
-- **robust statistics:** extreme observations have little effect on their values. *Examples:* median and IQR (in contrast to mean and standard deviation);
+- **robust statistics:** extreme observations have little effect on their values. *Examples:* median and IQR (in contrast to mean and standard deviation that are strongly affected by the values);
 - **contingency table:** each value in the table represents the number of times (frequency) of data points between two categorical variables;

 ## Transforming data